ChristianKocher7/dms/README.md

 This application is a tool used by an administrator to view all of the devices which employees are using.
 Including the specs, last login dates and maintenance details of a device.

+A script is installed on all of the devices which sends the relevant data via REST to our Backend to be processed.

 The application consists of 3 major components:

 1. The Backend - A Java based application built on Spring Boot (built with maven) where all processing of the devices